katherinerosa812/hello-world/README.md

 Hello,

 My name is Katherine.
 I'm learning how to code using HTML and CSS.
-Next I plan to lear Javascript.
+Next I plan to learn Javascript.
 In the meantime, I'm learning how to use github.